FOREX-Euro sinks to 4-month low vs dollar on Cyprus, Italy woes

-But with aggressive easing by the BOJ widely expected, there is a risk that it could fall short and that could see the yen recover some lost ground.
+But with aggressive easing by the BOJ widely expected, there is a risk that it could fall short and then the yen could recover some lost ground.

-The dollar last traded at 94.48 yen, up 0.1 percent on the day, according to Reuters data.
+The dollar last traded at 94.43 yen, up just 0.02 percent for the day, according to Reuters data.

 - Alibaba IPO ranks as world's biggest after additional shares sold

 - Study of smoking cancer patients fuels e-cigarette debate